 - Designate the Fund as a beneficiary of any individual or group term life insurance policy.

-By remembering the Palo Alto Community Fund in your estate plan, you are perpetuating our mission to improve the quality of life in our community by supporting the work of new and existing nonprofit organizations serving the Palo Alto area.
+By remembering the Palo Alto Community Fund in your estate plan, you are perpetuating our mission to improve the quality of life in our community by supporting the work of new and existing nonprofits serving Palo Alto, East Palo Alto and Menlo Park.

 Your personal attorney or financial planner can assist you to ensure that all of the documentation is completed correctly and that your intentions are fulfilled.
-To learn about more ways to leave a legacy, contact our Executive Director at 650-690-0370.
+To learn about more ways to leave a legacy, contact our Executive Director, Lisa Van Dusen at 650-690-0370.